hello-robot/stretch_web_teleop/README.md

 ## Audio configuration

+We provide a convenience script `./configure_audio.sh` to configure your audio devices.
+Depending on desired audio configuration, you may need to pass in speaker and mic names (see the comment in the script itself for usage details).
+Below, we detail additional commands that could help configure your audio.

 ### Audio Devices

 For robot-to-operator audio streaming, the web interfaces uses the robot's system default microphone if one or more external microphones are plugged in, or the built-in robot microphone if no external microphones are plugged in.